ebeauce/ILSI/README.md

 ## Updates

+- v1.1.3: Moore-Penrose inverse is supported for variable shear stress.

 - v1.1.2: Parallelization is now made with the `n_threads` key-word argument (parallel is still supported but is deprecated).

 - v1.1.1: Outputs are now given as dictionaries for more flexibility.
 Make sure